Hearing Dogs at home...

 What does it cost to get a Hearing Dog?

 There is a $50.00 application fee.
 When an applicant has been approved to receive a Hearing Dog and is ready to be placed on the waiting list, we require a $500.00 Good Faith deposit, which is returned after the person and the Hearing Dog have been together for one year.
-Once the dog is placed with a person, the client is financially responsible for the on-going care of the dog.
+Once the dog is placed with the client, they are financially responsible for the ongoing care of the dog.

 How do I apply for a Hearing Dog?